TheOdinProject/curriculum/javascript/organizing-js/objects-constructors.md

 1. [This article](https://web.archive.org/web/20200513181548/https://javascriptissexy.com/javascript-prototype-in-plain-detailed-language/) is a straightforward introduction and demonstration of the concept.
 It also covers constructors again.. good time for a review!
 The important bits here, once you've covered the basics are 'Prototype-based inheritance' and the 'Prototype chain'
 2. To go a bit deeper into both the chain and inheritance spend some time with [this great article](http://javascript.info/prototype-inheritance).
 As usual, doing the exercises at the end will help cement this knowledge in your mind.
 Don't skip them!
 Important note: this article makes heavy use of `__proto__` which is not generally recommended.
 The concepts here are what we're looking for at the moment.
 We will soon learn another method or two for setting the prototype.
+3. _Optional_ - If you still don't understand the concept, try with this resources, it explains it in a graphic way. check [This article](https://dev.to/lydiahallie/javascript-visualized-prototypal-inheritance-47co) and [This video](https://www.youtube.com/watch?v=sOrtAjyk4lQ).
+Then feel confident to read first two articles again! :).

 If you've understood the concept of the prototype then this next bit about constructors will not be confusing at all!